Are you wondering what types of materials you can use for 3D printing? Do you want to know the different types of 3D printing materials?

 Here are the two most popular plastic filament for 3D printing.

 ABS is among the most common plastic materials for 3D printing.
 This is widely used in entry-level FDM 3D printers in filament form.

 ABS is a very strong plastic and comes in a variety of colors.
 This material can easily be brought in a filament form from non-proprietary sources making it very popular.

 PLA is biodegradable, which makes it a great choice for environmental advocates who want to engage in 3D printing.
 PLA can be utilized in resin format for Digital Light Processing (DLP) and Stereolithography.

 This plastic can also be used in filament form for the FDM process.
 Just like ABS, PLA is available in different colors.
 However, it is not as durable.

 Once you use plastic other than ABS and PLA for 3D printing, you are already using a specialized plastic with specific properties rather than for general 3D printing.
 Here are some of them.

 Nylon in powder form can be combined with powdered aluminum to produce Alumide, another common 3D printing material for sintering.
-This material is reliable for 3D printing.
+Nylon is reliable for 3D printing.

-However, it is more costly than PLA or ABS because it used for specific material properties (resistance to specific chemicals) or due to the FDA approved material.
+However, it is more costly than PLA or ABS because it is used for specific material properties (resistance to specific chemicals) or due to the FDA approved materials.